Our Approach and Our Goals

 disease.
 Our research aims at (i) elucidating the

-and (ii) designing protein and non-proteins-based inhibitors
+designing protein and compound inhibitors of amyloid

 amyloid diseases, including Alzheimer’s, Parkinson’s and diabetes